jbiatek/BSGRulebook/rulebook.md

             - Anders: Skip the Receive Skill cards step of your first turn as Anders due to "Starts on the Bench".
             - Tom Zarek (Military): Draw a Mutiny card due to "Disruptive".

 You cannot use a new character's ability on the effect that executed the previous character.
 For example, if a Quorum card executes a player who comes back as Tory Foster, she cannot then use her "Adaptable" ability on that Quorum card.
 A new character can, however, use an ability on things that happen soon after.
-For example, if the Airlock executes a player who comes back as Adama, the "discard cards" step of the Skill check comes after the "determine result" step which cause the execution.
-This means that Adama may use his once-per-game "Command" ability to draw those cards into his hand instead.
+For example, if the Airlock is used to execute a player who comes back as William Adama, the "discard cards" step of the Skill check comes after the "determine result" step which caused the execution.
+This means that William Adama may use his once-per-game "Command" ability to draw those cards into his hand instead.

 ### Sleeper Agent phase

 At the Sleeper Agent phase, more Loyalty cards are dealt to every player except for Cylon Leaders.
 It begins when the distance specified on the Objective card is reached.

 Upon reaching this distance or more, deal 1 Loyalty card to every player who is not a Cylon Leader, including revealed Cylon players.
-Revealed Cylons must ignore any game text that says to "immediately reveal this card".
+Revealed Cylons must ignore any text that says to "immediately reveal this card".
 If the Cylon Leader is using Motive cards, deal 2 more Motive cards to them.

 When playing with the "You Are a Mutineer" card, if no one has revealed as the Mutineer after all the Sleeper Agent phase cards have been dealt, the current player chooses a human player to draw an extra Loyalty card from the Loyalty deck.
 In this case, if they subsequently reveal the Mutineer card, they do not replace it with another Loyalty card.

-#### Revealed Cylons
+#### Revealed Cylons during the Sleeper Agent phase

 If the Resurrection Ship is a hazardous location, revealed Cylon players should receive Loyalty cards, look at them, then immediately pass them on to *one* human player of their choice.
 They should not follow any text that says to "immediately reveal this card".
 The human player who receives these cards is the one who will reveal them.

 If the Resurrection Ship is not hazardous, revealed Cylons get their extra Loyalty card, but do not automatically pass them off, nor do they reveal them even if it says to "immediately reveal this card".
 Instead, they can choose to pass them off as an action in the Resurrection Ship when the game resumes.

-#### Sharon "Boomer" Valerii

 Sharon "Boomer" Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
 If "Boomer" has already revealed as a Cylon, however, her negative ability should no longer apply because character abilities are ignored as a revealed Cylon.
 If playing with an extra card style Loyalty deck, this is no problem since there is a mechanism for dealing with this already.
 Otherwise, deal the extra card to "Boomer" despite technically no longer having that weakness so that there is not an extra Loyalty card left over.